-Kenya has been inhabited for at least 2.000.000 years.
+Kenya has been inhabited for at least 2,000,000 years.
 Originally, this was by hunters that migrated across the country in small groups.
-About two thousand years ago trade routes with the Arab countries were established, as well as India and Indonesia.
-Arab traders founded several cities some fifteen hundred years ago.
+About two thousand years ago, trade routes with the Arab countries were established, as well as India and Indonesia.
+Arabic traders founded several cities some fifteen hundred years ago.
 This allowed Islam to quickly become the most important religion in the country.
-About five hundred years ago the Portuguese landed in Mombasa.
+About five hundred years ago, the Portuguese landed in Mombasa.
 However, they were quickly driven off by the Arabs from Oman that controlled that region.
-In 1887, the British succeeded in colonising the the coastal region of Kenya.
+In 1887, the British succeeded in colonising the coastal region of Kenya.
 A decade later, this was expanded to the entirety of Kenya.

 The importance of the railroad in Kenya

 In 1895, railroads were laid between from Mombasa to Nairobi.
 This made it possible to cross the country in 12 hours.
 As the years passed, this track was neglected to such an extent that the same trip now took 24 hours in 2016.
 An investment from the Chinese state of some 3.6 billion dollars made it so the railroads could be fully replaced in 2017.
 This shortened the travel time to five hours.
 This track is an important lifeline for the country.
 These connections will, in the coming years, be expanded to a network that will connect the entirety of East-Africa (in part financed by the Chinese).
 The port of Mombasa plays a major role in this; this is the starting point of the train connection, which will open up trade between East-Africa and the rest of the world.

 Independence of Kenya